EdwardvanRaak/PolynomialSubsetSum/README.md

-Subset Sum Problem, Polynomial Algorithm
+Subset Sum Problem, Strongly Polynomial Algorithm
 ===================

 In this repo you'll find the fruits of an on-going effort to implement a polynomial-time algorithm to solve the subset sum problem.